-BIO260 Microbiology 3 Credits This basic level microbiology course introduces
+BIO260 Microbiology 3 Credits

-I his basic level microbiology course introduces students to the use of microscopes and to laboratory procedures for microbial identification.
+This basic level microbiology course introduces students to the use of microscopes and to laboratory procedures for microbial identification.
 Students will survey microbial species and become familiar with common pathogenic microbial strains.
 Bactericidal, antiseptic, and sterilization procedures will be explored.

-BIO300 Evolutionary Biology 3 Credits This course provides a basic understanding of the scientific justification of evolution and the major topics in evolutionary biology.
+BIO300 Evolutionary Biology 3 Credits

+This course provides a basic understanding of the scientific justification of evolution and the major topics in evolutionary biology.
 Students will gain an understanding of the scope of evolution biology, including mechanisms of change, population genetics, the origin of species, and human evolution.
 These topics will be discussed in the context of how their application has shaped contemporary thinking about the history of life on earth.
 Further emphasis will be placed on the relevance of evolution to biology, in general and to students' lives, in particular.

-Prerequisite: Any Biology course
+Prerequisite: Any biology course